arcanistzed/scs/README.md

 This will stop the tour from showing everytime the page is loaded unless the user re-enabled the tutorial from within the module settings.

+## Installation

+In the setup screen, use the URL `https://github.com/arcanistzed/scs/releases/latest/download/module.json` to install the module.

 ## License

 Copyright © 2021 arcanist